jerrysun21/jerrysun21.github.com/about.md

 I am interested in embedded and OS-level programming, as well as mobile application development.

 I enjoy basketball, Ultimate Frisbee, and Starcraft II.

+If you have any questions or comments, please do not hesistate to reach me via one of the methods below.

 #Contact